 Go in this order:

-Before learning power dynamics you should acquire a minimum level of social skills and emotional intelligence.
+Before learning power dynamics, it’s good to have a minimum level of social skills.

 - Best social skills books: the best books and resources to learn the basics

-- The irrefutable laws of power: this post will list the laws of personal and social power, and it will help you prioritize your self-developmtn goals
+- The irrefutable laws of power: this post lists the main laws of personal and social power, and it will help you prioritize your self-development goals

 - The fundamental strategies of power: this post details what works best for long-term success -success and power are the same-

 - Mix power with warmth: Machiavelli said that, ideally, a prince should be feared and loved at the same time.
 He was right.
 That’s why you want both power and warmth.
 Also read “value and availability“, which is the ultimate goal of mixing power and warmth.

 - Frame control techniques: understanding frames is understanding power dynamics.
-The full lesson is in social power, but here you get 75% of the value
+The full lesson is in Power University, but here you get 50% of the value

 These will provide you with the basics.

-From here on, you can move to mastery with Social Power.
+From here on, you can move to mastery with Power University.